mAlex28/Calculator/README.md

-# calculator
+# Calculator
-calculator using php and css
+A Calculator using php and css